senofi/fabric-deploy/README.md

 ```
 ansible-playbook deploy-msp-ca.yml --extra-vars "@vars/config.yml"
 ```
+Note:
+This playbook will deploy two CA servers to issue the certificates and TLS certificates of the HLF MSP.
+Each MSP has its own set of CA servers.
+Run this playbook on the machine where the CA should be deployed.
+You may change the remote machine by adjusting the target_machine variable.

 #### Register and enroll the MSP Peer with Fabric CA and Fabric TLS CA